 2. Find the closest solution

 When you can't provide what your customers want, find the closest alternative.
 Even if it won’t work for them they'll still appreciate your effort.
-This way you can minimize the number of irate customers.
+This way you can minimize the number of angry customers.

 Let's say a customer of an online store asks for a specific brand and you do not sell it.
 You might say: